 For the 1,277 non-native species listed in the catalogue, comprehensive profile information has been compiled for the 127 species at risk of high and medium impact and for the 49 EU Regulation Invasive Alien Species of Union concern with varying amounts of information for the remaining species.
 The fully referenced species profiles contain information on the species distribution, identification, ecology, pathways of introduction, risk assessment score, legal status and links to further information.
 Only categories that have information entered in them are visible.

 In 2018 it is planned to have a section on the Data Centre invasives project website where summary trend graphs on the Catalogue of Ireland’s Non-native Species information can be viewed.
 These graphs will be linked directly to the Catalogue and so can provide real time information.

 As compiling information on all of these non-native species is a momentous and an on-going project, any referenced information you might be able to provide for the species profiles including good images would be gratefully received.

-The National Biodiversity Data Centre is very thankful to the many weeks and months spent by Rory O’Callaghan working tirelessly on the Catalogue of Ireland’s Non-native Species.
+The National Biodiversity Data Centre is very thankful to the time spent by Rory O’Callaghan working tirelessly on the Catalogue of Ireland’s Non-native Species.
 Rory was based in the Data Centre as a JobBridge Intern.